In this article:

 Program Options

-- Associate Degree in Commercial Art: This two-year program introduces students to basic principles of design, color theory, and digital media.
-It prepares graduates for entry-level positions in graphic design or related fields.
+- Associate Degree in Commercial Art: A two-year program that covers drawing, typography, digital design, and visual storytelling.
+It prepares students for entry-level positions in graphic design, advertising, or media production.

 Skills You’ll Learn